Solar wind: Moons and planetary surfaces

 Mercury, the nearest planet to the Sun, bears the full brunt of the solar wind, and since its atmosphere is vestigial and transient, its surface is bathed in radiation.

 Mercury has an intrinsic magnetic field, so under normal solar wind conditions, the solar wind cannot penetrate its magnetosphere and particles only reach the surface in the cusp regions.
 During coronal mass ejections, however, the magnetopause may get pressed into the surface of the planet, and under these conditions, the solar wind may interact freely with the planetary surface.

 The Earth's Moon has no atmosphere or intrinsic magnetic field, and consequently its surface is bombarded with the full solar wind.
 The Project Apollo missions deployed passive aluminum collectors in an attempt to sample the solar wind, and lunar soil returned for study confirmed that the lunar regolith is enriched in atomic nuclei deposited from the solar wind.
-These elements may prove useful resources for future lunar colonies.
+These elements may prove useful resources for future lunar expeditions.

 Limits

 Alfvén surface

 The Alfvén surface is the boundary separating the corona from the solar wind defined as where the coronal plasma's Alfvén speed and the large-scale solar wind speed are equal.

 Researchers were unsure exactly where the Alfvén critical surface of the Sun lay.
-Based on remote images of the corona, estimates had put it somewhere between 10 to 20 solar radii from the surface of the Sun.
+Based on remote images of the corona, estimates had put it somewhere between 10 and 20 solar radii from the surface of the Sun.
 On April 28, 2021, during its eighth flyby of the Sun, NASA's Parker Solar Probe encountered the specific magnetic and particle conditions at 18.8 solar radii that indicated that it penetrated the Alfvén surface.